A stroll through Abbotsford

 Then it's off to an absolute beauty in The Yarra Hotel (200 metres east).
 It was named Number 19 in our 8th Annual Top 50 Pubs in Melbourne List.
 In addition to it's very "can anyone name a current Australian cricket player session" beer garden (which has little random facts like how the fireplace was built by a former resident upstairs, or that the doorway at the back fence leads to a guy who hots-up old postie bikes), we especially rate the band spaces as up there with any in town.
 Their brand new happy hour is an after-work tipple waiting to happen.

 The historic Retreat Hotel (150 metres south) has a 1.7% gradient down hill so time should fly getting there.
 It's in our top 5 front bars in Melbourne, and a new entry at 25 in Top 50 List after the legends that are the Palace Hotel crew took it over last year.
 Its got a week full of food specials, but the $15 Sunday Roast is our pick.
+While the Retreat Hotel excels in its culinary offerings, a call for some happy hours resonates among enthusiasts seeking an extended dose of merriment.
+As a revered member of Melbourne's pub scene, the addition of happy hours could further enhance the lively ambiance, offering patrons an additional reason to gather, unwind, and celebrate amidst the timeless charm of this iconic establishment.
 How about some happy hours though guys?

 It's then a 800 metre walk (come on you can do it) to the newly opened Carringbush Hotel.
 The Collingwood FC snug might be gone, but they have some decent drink specials (that were only announced this week) on weeknights and a menu that promotes vegetarian cuisine.